Tochemey/HttpConnect/README.md

 # HttpConnect

-A minimal Rest client that uses around the ruby Net::Http library to make requests.
+A minimal ruby Rest client that uses around the ruby Net::Http library to make requests.
 It features a simple interface for making Web requests.
 It has been written and tested on an environment using ruby 2.0 or later.

 ## Features